 What we do

 >To provide green energy and clean water services to off-grid communities in a way that is both environmentally and socially sustainable

 >To empower marginalized communities

 >To overcome barriers of hostility through joint work of Israelis and Palestinians on the ground

-Comet-ME builds and installs hybrid wind and solar stand-alone mini-grids and community-level clean water solutions.
+Comet-ME builds and installs hybrid wind and solar stand-alone mini-grids and household-level clean water solutions.
 We are a vertically integrated implementing agency, which means we manage the process from conception to completion.
 Through direct and long-term involvement with the communities, we gain a better understanding of their needs and we are able to design the systems accordingly and ensure the long-term sustainability of the energy and water infrastructure.

 “For people who experience daily dependence on the forces of nature for water, sunlight, pasture, and indeed survival, a system that takes advantage of the burning sun and blowing wind, provides a new dimension to their relations with nature – one that is a bit more balanced, empowered and active.”